IMAZTech/Project-IMASS/README.md

 🔶To test the demo version, please visit this address: https://maxsens.es/login   📈 📉
-You can log in to the website with your own email and the password "123" to access and use the demo version.
+You can login to the website with your own email and the password "123" to access and use the demo version.